Spectral analysis of the Koopman operator as a framework for recovering Hamiltonian parameters in open quantum systems: Overview of the method

 \subsection{Review of the \mH algorithm.}

-Consider the evolution of the expected values of observables of a (possibly nonlinear) dynamical system.
-In this work, we are studying the expected values of $n$ quantum observables, each represented by an $N$-dimensional vector and stacked in a vector $\mathbf{z}_k$,
+Consider the evolution of the expected values of K-observables of a (possibly nonlinear) dynamical system.
+In this work, we study the expected values of $n$ quantum observables, each represented by a $N$-dimensional vector and stacked in a vector $\mathbf{g}_k$,

 where $k\in\mathbb{N}$ ranges from $0$ to $N-1$.
-The method performs a delay embedding on $\mathbf{z}_k$ as follows:
+The method performs a delay embedding on $\mathbf{g}_k$ as follows:

 where $m$ is the embedding dimension and $\tau_s=1$ is known as the delay time.
 All $\mathbf{h}_k$ are stored in a block Hankel matrix,